 - Suck on tart hard candies or lemon to mute the taste

 Being close to a bathroom on prep day is essential.
 Many people find using moistened wipes instead of toilet paper makes the process more comfortable.
 If you chose to use moistened wipes, please place used ones in the trash instead of flushing them.

-3. Get zen.
+3. Get Zen.

 Being relaxed on test day is important.
 Increased anxiety or fear can make the scoping process less comfortable.
 Good communication is key.
 Don’t be afraid to ask questions about sedation, the test process, or managing discomfort.